Guides Nutrition Guides Protein

 Protein Powder vs Pre-Made Protein Shakes

 When it comes to building muscle and recovering after a workout, protein is an essential nutrient.
-Protein powders and ready-to-drink protein shakes are two popular types of high quality protein supplements, but they are not equal.
+Protein powders and ready-to-drink protein shakes are two popular types of high quality protein supplements, but they are not always equal.
 In this article, we will compare protein powder vs protein shake and guide how to select the best protein supplement for your needs.

 Protein powder vs protein shake differ in the form of the supplement (powder or ready-to-drink), the type of protein used in these products, the taste, and the ratio of the price per serving.
 Both are high-quality protein supplements, which help in building muscle, as well as promoting overall health and well-being.